vfold/code-gathering/sublime-compiler-js/README.md

 ## Installation

-This plugin works only with the compiler-js [nodejs](http://nodejs.org/) module.
-The Installation will be done automatically.
+This plugin will automatically install the compiler-js [nodejs](http://nodejs.org/) module.

 **Open up the terminal**

-** If you do not have *curl* installed, enter this command:
+* If you do not have *curl* installed, enter this command:

 	sudo apt-get install curl